edlenox-q/zap-core-help-wiki/HelpAddonsFuzzTab.md

 ## HTTP Fuzzer results ##

 The results have to be manually assessed to know if any vulnerability was found.
-Meaning of values of the "State" column:

- *  "Error" - an error occurred while creating or sending/receiving the message (for example: malformed HTTP message, time out while reading the response)
- *  "Reflected" - the injected fuzz string (value of "Fuzz" column) was found in the response body.

-If this field is blank then it means that the message was successfully sent/received and the injected string was not detected in the response.

 ## Right click menu ##